a10networks/a10networks.github.io/faq/technology-check-list.md

 ## What technology should I use?

-### 1.When should I use  redux ?
+### 1.When should I use redux?

 **case 1:**

-If view need get data from one more data source.
+If view needs to get data from more than one data source.

-eg: There is a data list, which includes three types data and those data has different data source.
+eg: There is a data list that includes three types of data, each with a different data source.

 **Case2:**

 If the UI can vary significantly depending on the state of the application.

-eg: There are some traffic charts, which will rendered depending on the time period.
+eg: There are some traffic charts that will be rendered depending on the time period.
 **Case3:**

 The state is updated in many different ways.